Talib Zanna: Oklahoma City Blue (2014–2016)

 After going undrafted in the 2014 NBA draft, Zanna joined the Oklahoma City Thunder for the 2014 NBA Summer League.
 On 29 September 2014, he signed with the Thunder as he joined former Pitt teammate, Steven Adams, for the team's training camp.
 Zanna appeared in all seven of Oklahoma City's preseason contests, averaging 4.4 points and 5.0 rebounds in 17.4 minutes per game before he was waived by the team on October 24, 2014.
 He commented on his time with the Thunder, saying, "...this organization is like a family.
 Everyone is there for each other.
 Togetherness is really big in this organization."
-On 4 November 2014, he was acquired by the Oklahoma City Blue as an affiliate player.
+On 4 November 2014, he was acquired by the Oklahoma City Blue of the NBA Development League] as an affiliate player.
 He made his debut on November 14 against the Maine Red Claws, contributing 17 points and 15 rebounds.
 Zanna recorded eight double-doubles in his first 13 games, including four straight to begin the season.
 On 12 February 2015, he was named to the Futures All-Star team for the 2015 NBA D-League All-Star Game as a replacement for JaMychal Green.

 In July 2015, Zanna joined the Oklahoma City Thunder for the Orlando Summer League and the Cleveland Cavaliers for the Las Vegas Summer League.
 On 25 September 2015, he signed with the Thunder, returning to the team's training camp for the second year in a row.
 However, on 22 October, he was again waived by the Thunder after appearing in four preseason games.
 On November 3, he returned with the Blue.

+In July 2016, Zanna joined the D-League Select Team for the 2016 NBA Summer League.

 Nanterre 92 (2016–2017)

-In July 2016, Zanna joined the D-League Select for the 2016 NBA Summer League.
-On August 2, 2016, he signed with Nanterre 92 of the French League.
+On August 2, 2016, Zanna signed with Nanterre 92 of the French League.
 On April 26, 2017, Zanna and Nanterre parted ways one day after winning the FIBA Europe Cup title.

-Ironi Nes Ziona (2017–2018)
+Ironi Nes Ziona and Fuenlabrada (2017–2019)

 On August 12, 2017, Zanna signed with the Israeli team Ironi Nes Ziona for the 2017–18 season.
 On May 17, 2018, Zanna recorded a career-high 27 points, along with 12 rebounds and 3 steals in a 95–98 loss to Maccabi Tel Aviv.
-In 37 games played during the 2017–18 season, he averaged 13.9 points, 9.4 rebounds and 1.3 steals per game.
+In 37 games played during the 2017–18 season, he averaged 13.9 points, 9.5 rebounds and 1.4 steals per game.
 Zanna helped Nes Ziona reach the 2018 Israeli League Playoffs, where they eventually were eliminated by Maccabi Tel Aviv.

-Fuenlabrada (2018–2019)

 On July 31, 2018, Zanna signed a one-year deal with the Spanish team Fuenlabrada.
 On November 28, 2018, Zanna parted ways with Fuenlabrada after appearing in 14 games.

 On January 8, 2019, Zanna returned to Ironi Nes Ziona for a second stint, replacing Gerald Lee.
 On February 16, 2019, Zanna recorded a season-high 22 points, shooting 9-of-12 from the field, along with six rebounds and three steals in a 90–78 win over Hapoel Be'er Sheva.